Why brands are embracing embedded accounts and how to assess the opportunities they offer

 Some criteria to consider include:

 - Payment performance: Your customers will expect real-time payments.
 You need to consider payment connectivity, the technical aspects of how a provider accesses the payment schemes, and their uptime.
 For example, while a scheme may run 24/7 365, a provider may not offer the same availability.
-You should also examine how your partner performs and communicates any updates and monitors payment performance.
+You should also examine how your partner performs and communicates any updates, and monitors payment performance.

 - Stability and security: Your service provider should continually test, debug, and maintain its services to give you peace of mind that you can offer your customers a great payment experience.
 Providers should also embed information security in everyday business processes to ensure data is handled securely.